Prepare for a Mountain Climbing Trip

 - 2Stay where you are.Once you realize you are lost, stay in one area and do not continue to try to look for your hiking mates.
 Moving around too much could result in you wandering even further away, and make it harder for the rescuers to find you.
 Also, you might just move into an area the rescuers have already checked.

 - 3Whistle.Bringing a whistle during a hike is not just to inform your co-hikers that something is wrong or you're injured.
 Whistling can also help your rescuer to look for you if you get lost.

-- 4Be visible.Make sure you stay in an open area so that it will be easier for the rescuers to spot you.
-Also, when you notice a helicopter searching above you, lie down so you will look bigger from above and they can more easily see you.
+- 4Be visible.Make sure you stay in an open area so it will be easier for the rescuers to spot you.
+If you notice a helicopter searching above you, lie down so you will look bigger from above and they can more easily see you.
 Wave your arms so the movement will get their attention.Advertisement

 Questions and Answers